 There are two levels to penthouse units.
 In this layout, the master bedroom sits on the lower unit alongside the communal spaces while the rest of the bedrooms are on the higher level alongside the family/den space for cosy movie nights with the fam.
 Bedroom 2 features generous square footage, which can incorporate a separate work area.

 Surrounded by the hustle and bustle of Balestier, 1953 is a condo development for the heritage enthusiast as much as it is for the foodie.
 The unit mix boasts a wide variety, which caters to a range of needs and lifestyles.

-If you’re looking to rent out the unit for long-term investment, the development’s unique heritage slant, accessibility to public transport and convenience to amenities will make it quite the attractive place to rent.
+If you’re looking to rent out the unit for long-term investment, the development’s unique heritage slant, accessibility to public transport and convenience to amenities will make it quite an attractive place to rent.

 Prices have yet to be announced.
 Watch this space for further updates.

 The balloting day for 1953 is on 9 March 2019.
-For more information and to receive an invitation, complete the form below:
+For more information and to receive an invitation, get in touch with us.